-Special Session meetings may be held on any evening.
+Special Session meetings may be held on any evening and will be hybrid meetings generally held in the City Hall Annex and/or virtually online per ORS 192.670.
 Special Session meetings may be called by the Mayor or upon the request of three City Councilors.
-Action can be taken where at least 72 hour notice is possible, but not less than a 24 hour notice.
+Action can be taken where at least 72-hour notice is possible, but not less than a 24-hour notice.
 Required notifications will be given in accordance with the Attorney General's Public Records and Meetings Manual.